visit-dav/visit/src/doc/dev_manual/project_meetings.rst

 Round Robin Dialog
 ------------------
 The meeting begins with round-robin remarks from contributors on key items from the preceding week's work.
-The intention is to keep remarks brief and to highlights mainly to ensure everyone is aware of key and impending changes related to VisIt_.
+The intention is to keep remarks brief and to highlight key and impending changes to ensure everyone is aware of them.
-Sometimes contributors have nothing relevant to VisIt_ to mention in which case its perfectly fine for the contributor to *pass* during this round-robin dialog.
+Sometimes contributors have nothing relevant to VisIt_ to mention, in which case it's perfectly fine for the contributor to *pass* during this round-robin dialog.

 New Issue Triage
 ----------------
-New issues are `triaged <https://www.bugsnag.com/blog/bug-triaging-best-practices>`_.
+New issues are `triaged <https://marker.io/blog/bug-triage>`_.
 New issues can be found through a browser using GitHub's `issue search feature <https://github.com/visit-dav/visit/issues?q=is%3Aissue+is%3Aopen+-label%3Areviewed>`_ and searching for issues missing the ``reviewed`` label.
 During triage, issues are discussed in some detail to help refine meaning and determine ``impact`` (low, medium or high) and ``likelihood`` (low, medium or high) as well as other special considerations such as whether the issue is manifesting an outright ``crash``, should be given higher ``priority`` or may represent ``low hanging fruit`` (a small amount of work that will yield high dividends).
 Descriptions for the meaning of various labels to be applied to issues are provided on the `label description page <https://github.com/visit-dav/visit/labels>`_.